Data Center Precision Cooling

 Once server sensible profiles are balanced, you must protect the room boundary from outside air infiltration.
 Outside air brings in latent moisture vectors that threaten electronic circuitry with micro-condensation hazards or static charge accumulation thresholds.

-With thermal demands mapped, that air volume must be moved across raised-floor plenums or hot-aisle containment loops without creating high static friction.
-High friction inside duct networks starves critical rack rows of essential CFM cooling air.
+With thermal demands mapped, cooling air volume must be moved across raised-floor plenums or hot-aisle containment loops without creating high static friction.
+High friction inside duct networks starves high-density server racks of essential CFM airflow.

 Modulate Central Variable-Speed Fluid Delivery

-The final step links the room’s dynamic changes back to the central chilled water pump plant.
+The final step links the room’s dynamic changes back to the central chilled water plant.
 Operating at fixed flow rates wastes massive amounts of electricity.
-Using VFDs allows the system to scale down according to the cubic affinity laws during low server processing hours.
+Using Variable Frequency Drives (VFDs) allows the plant to scale down according to cubic affinity laws during part-load states.